alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 ## Advice For The Novice

-So you are starting in our noble and worthy profession,
+So you are starting in our noble and worthy profession.
+What do you need to know to survive?

 ### Life As A Junior